Probing Modified Gravity with Integrated Sachs-Wolfe CMB and Galaxy Cross-correlations: Results and Discussion

 In Tables~\ref{tab:Chi2_breakdown} and \ref{tab:Chi2_breakdown_A}, we show the relative differences of $\chi^2_1$ as well as $\chi_{\rm A}^2$ between three MG models and $\Lambda$CDM for each redshift bin of the five catalogs.
-As in the GGC model, the preference for larger values of $\chi^2_1$ in GCCG arises from the high redshift bins with NVSS alone contributing $\Delta\chi^2_1 = 4.14$.
+As in the best-fit GGC model, the preference for larger values of $\chi^2_1$ in the best-fit GCCG arises from the high redshift bins with NVSS alone contributing $\Delta\chi^2_1 = 4.14$.
 There are also increases in $\Delta \chi^2_1 > 1$ resulting from SDSS in the ranges $0.4 \leq z < 0.5$ and $0.5 \leq z < 0.7$ as well as QSO in the region $0.5 \leq z < 1$.
-Removing any one of the entire photometric galaxy catalogs still results in an increase of $\chi^2_1$ greater than the improvement of GCCG in the $\chi^2$ fit to the Baseline likelihood over $\Lambda$CDM.
-This suggests that the worse fit of GCCG to the ISW-galaxy cross-correlation likelihood relative to \lcdm\ is not attributed to a systematic error in any one of the data sets or redshift bins.
+Removing any one of the entire photometric galaxy catalogs still results in an increase of $\chi^2_1$ greater than the improvement of the best-fit GCCG in the $\chi^2$ fit to the Baseline likelihood relative to the best-fit $\Lambda$CDM case.
+This suggests that the incompatibility of GCCG best-fit to the ISW-galaxy cross-correlation likelihood relative to \lcdm\ best-fit is not attributed to a systematic error in any one of the data sets or redshift bins.